 Nicole’s first question is, “What is the average unmet need of our first-year students?”

-Nicole’s second question, “Does unmet financial need vary by race/ethnicity?”
+Nicole’s second question is, “For the most recent cohort, does unmet financial need vary by race/ethnicity?”

-Nicole’s next question is, “What percentage of our first-year cohort has a significant unmet financial need?”
+Nicole’s next question is, “For the most recent cohort, what percentage of our first-year cohort has significant unmet financial need?”

-In Nicole’s last question, she asked if there is a difference by gender for students with significant unmet financial need.
+For Nicole’s last question, she asked if there is a difference by gender for students with significant unmet financial need for the most recent cohort.

 Based on what he saw so far, Amit also decides to do further analysis to determine if the distribution of aid and, in turn unmet need, is skewed at the institution.